scramjetorg/scramjet/docs/data-stream.md

 <a name="DataStream+rewind"></a>

 ### dataStream.rewind(count) ↺
 Rewinds the buffered chunks the specified length backwards.
-Requires a call to {@see DataStream..keep}
+Requires a prior call to {@see DataStream..keep}

 **Kind**: instance method of [<code>DataStream</code>](#DataStream)
 **Chainable**